ameerhamzaa47/Hamza-Project/README.md

-# There are all my basic projects that I designed
+# These are all basic projects that I have designed